Cohort-9-DS/Linear-Regression-I/README.md

 Use the attached file, mlr04, the dataset description is here (click on hollywood movies): http://college.cengage.com/mathematics/brase/understandable_statistics/7e/students/datasets/mlr/frames/frame.html

+Use, X1 = first year box office receipts/millions as your Y. The remaning 3 are now your variables.

 Do the following:

 1) Split the dataset into training (80% of data) and test (20% of data)